 Our software sends gunfire data along with the audio of the triggering sound to our Incident Review Center ("IRC"), where our trained incident review specialists are on duty 24 hours a day, seven days a week, 365 days a year to screen and confirm actual gunfire incidents.
 Our trained incident review specialists can supplement alerts with additional tactical information, such as the potential presence of multiple shooters or the use of high-capacity weapons.
 Gunshot incidents reviewed by our IRC result in alerts typically sent within approximately 45 seconds of the receipt of the gunfire incident.

 We offer our solutions on a software-as-a-service subscription model to our customers.
 We generate annual subscription revenues from the deployment of ShotSpotter on a per-square-mile basis.
-Our security solutions, ShotSpotter for Highways, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
-Our ResourceRouter solution, CaseBuilder Crime Gun (formerly ShotSpotter GCMTM) an offering of CaseBuilder focused on gun violence, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
-We generate annual subscription revenues from the deployment of SafePointe on a per-lane basis, a lane being the detection area between two lanes.
-As of December 31, 2023, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate areas under contract for over 1,160 square miles, of which over 1,120 square miles had gone live.
-Coverage areas under contract for ShotSpotter included 170 cities and coverage areas under contract for ShotSpotter for Campus, sites across the United States, South Africa and the Bahamas, including some of the largest cities in the United States.
-As of December 31, 2023, we had Is8 SafePointe lanes under contract.
+Our security solutions, ShotSpotter for Campus, and ShotSpotter for Corporate are typically sold on a subscription basis, each with a customized deployment plan.
+Our ResourceRouter solution, CaseBuilder an offering of CaseBuilder focused on gun violence, and CrimeTracer are also sold on a subscription basis generally customized based on the number of sworn officers in a particular city.
+We generate annual subscription revenues from the deployment of SafePointe on a perlane basis, a lane being the detection area between two lanes.
+As of December 31, 2024, we had ShotSpotter, ShotSpotter for Campus, and ShotSpotter for Corporate coverage areas under contract for over 1,076 square miles, of which over 1,074 square miles had gone live.
+Coverage areas under contract for ShotSpotter included 177 cities and coverage areas under contract for ShotSpotter for Campus and ShotSpotter for Corporate included 20 campuses/sites across the United States, South Africa, Brazil and the Bahamas, including some of the largest cities in the United States.
+As of December 31, 2024, we had 277 SafePointe lanes under contract.
 Most of our revenues are attributable to customers based in the United States.